 We are committed to providing an environment for conversations and work to be done from a variety of perspectives, voices and partners with the goal being to achieve our mission and vision.

 VISION: Conquering Cancer Together

 MISSION: Connecting people and resources to strengthen cancer prevention, detection and

 quality of life in Nebraska.

-· Action Areas – Targeted assistance on cancer issues of great need statewide (urban & rural):
+- Action Areas – Targeted assistance on cancer issues of greatest need statewide (urban & rural):

 § Colorectal Cancer